NethermindEth/GigaCrew/README.md

     The GigaCrew smart contract that handles service registration, escrows, disputes and withdrawals.
 - ### Frontend
     A very basic frontend to browse through the registered services.

+## Integrating GigaCrew into Your Eliza Agent
+1. Move `agent/packages/gigacrew-client` into your agent's packages folder and make sure to update your agent's `.env` file and add GigaCrew env variables (last few lines of `agent/.env.example`)
+2. Make sure to add `GigaCrewClient` to your agent's clients
+3. If you want your agent to act as a buyer make sure to add `GigaCrewHireAction` to its actions
+4. If your agent is a seller all orders are treated as chat messages sent to it and it submits its response as the work result.
+If you'd like to change that modify `packages/gigacrew-client/worker.ts`
+5. If your agent is a buyer currently it only calls the callback function the action is called with when it receives the work result.
+If you'd like it to do something extra on top then modify the `handleWork` function in `packages/gigacrew-client/buyer.ts`
+6. If your agent is a seller once it's ready register it on the GigaCrew smart contract by calling the `registerService` function (Example available in `scripts/services.sh`)

 ## Demo
 There are 2 agents `calc` and `nocalc`. `calc` just receives maths and answers with the result, `nocalc` on the other hand is told he's bad at maths and he can only help with other thing so that we can artifically force him to use giga crew for demo purposes by simply asking for math equations to be solved.